OpenEM: Large-scale multi-structural 3D datasets for electromagnetic methods: Code and data availability

 \section{Code and data availability}

-The complete dataset, along with the forward modeling codes and trained models, is publicly available at \\https://doi.org/10.5281/zenodo.17141981 \cite[]{OpenEM}.
-The forward modeling code is also openly available at \\https://github.com/WAL-l/OpenEM.
+The complete dataset is publicly available https://doi.org/10.5281/zenodo.17141981 \cite[]{OpenEM}.
+The 3D model generator is openly available at https://github.com/WAL-l/Geoelectrical3D.

-\conclusions This paper introduces OpenEM, a large-scale, multi-structural three-dimensional geoelectrical model dataset.
-The resistivity values range from 1 to 2000 Ω·m, and the structures include common geological features such as faults, folds, and various anomalies.
+\conclusions This paper introduces OpenEM, a large-scale, multi-structural 3D geoelectrical model dataset, aimed at promoting the development of deep learning methods for electromagnetic applications.
+OpenEM provides approximately 1.08 million geologically plausible 3D resistivity models with resistivity distributions ranging from 1 to 2000 Ω·m, and the structures include common geological features such as faults, folds, and various anomalies.
 Each model contains 3 to 7 layers, and in models with anomalies, 1 to 5 anomalies of both regular and irregular shapes are randomly distributed, thereby enhancing the dataset’s diversity and geological representativeness.
-To overcome the computational expense of three-dimensional forward modeling in electromagnetic methods, we developed a fast forward modeling approach for OpenEM, tailored to the widely used AeroTEM IV system.
-The proposed network enables rapid and reliable forward modeling of three-dimensional models, facilitating the efficient application of OpenEM to diverse tasks.
-Furthermore, OpenEM is compatible with widely used ground-based, airborne, semi-airborne, time-domain, and frequency-domain electromagnetic systems, and is intended to provide a unified, comprehensive, large-scale dataset to promote the advancement of deep learning applications in electromagnetic research.
+To further enhance the usability of the dataset, OpenEM is accompanied by a fully controllable 3D model generator, enabling users to customize geological structures, resistivity distributions, fault geometries, folds, and anomalous bodies according to specific research requirements.
+This allows OpenEM to be easily extended beyond the predefined dataset and to adapt to application scenarios involving different geological environments or resistivity ranges.
+OpenEM is applicable to commonly used ground-based, airborne, semi-airborne, time-domain, and frequency-domain electromagnetic systems, aiming to provide a unified and comprehensive large-scale dataset to promote the application of deep learning methods in electromagnetics.